cseanburns/research-notebook/source/_posts/2013-10-07-lq-vol-1-issue-4-article-2-reading-study.markdown

 This entry is about:

 Akers, Susan Grey.
 (1931).
-To What Extend Do the Students of the Liberal-Arts Colleges Use the Bibliographic Items Given on the Catalogue Card? *The Library Quarterly, 1*(4), 394-408. url:[http://www.jstor.org/stable/40039684](http://www.jstor.org/stable/40039684)
+To What Extent Do the Students of the Liberal-Arts Colleges Use the Bibliographic Items Given on the Catalogue Card? *The Library Quarterly, 1*(4), 394-408. url:[http://www.jstor.org/stable/40039684](http://www.jstor.org/stable/40039684)